TheBossMagnus/ModpackChangelogger/Project Changelog.md

 * Changed the package name
 * Changed how errors are handled
 ### Added
-* The program is now published to pypi
+* The program is now published to Pypi
-     * It can be runned as a standalone cli or imported as a module
+     * It can run as a standalone CLI or imported as a module
 * Added detection of mods added as .jar in the override folder (only for Modrinth)
 * Added detection of changes to config files of mods
 * Added the ability to return the changelog as a value in 2 ways
-     * Unformatted: 3 different variables (added, udated, removed)
+     * Unformatted: 3 different variables (added, updated, removed)
      * Formatted: 1 unified variable with the formatted changelog
-* The whole code is now linted via isort and black
+* The whole code is now linted via Isort and Black
 ### Removed
-* Removed the already-deprecated linux compiled binaries
+* Removed the already-deprecated Linux-compiled binaries
 * Removed the advanced debug logging
 ### Changed
 * Changed how the project has to be run from the source .py files
 * Changed some texts in the output changelog
 * Improved the handling of the extraction temp dir
-* Imporved the error handling and the error messages
+* Improved the error handling and the error messages

 ## [0.3.2](https://github.com/TheBossMagnus/ModpackChangelogger/releases/tag/0.3.2) - 2024-03-1
 ### Fixed